ballerina-platform/ballerina-dev-website/learn/user-guide/structuring-ballerina-code/structuring-ballerina-code.md

 	    target/bin/helloworld.jar
     ```

 5. Execute the command below to run the program.
-You view the output below.

     ```bash
     bal run